-- Electrical and mechanical equipment: household appliances, electrical outlets, electrical service panels, heating systems (including fuel oil tanks), etc. - Equipment such as hot-water heaters: depending on the extent of the damage, they may have to be replaced entirely. - Air exchangers: all filters and insulation inside an air exchanger must be replaced.

-Hire a master electrician to inspect outlets, switches, thermostats, electrical panels, electric heating and water heaters.
+- Electrical and mechanical equipment, household appliances, heating systems (including fuel oil tanks). - Equipment such as hot-water heaters: depending on the extent of the damage, they may have to be replaced entirely. - Air exchangers: all filters and insulation inside an air exchanger must be replaced. - Electrical outlets, switches, thermostats, electrical panels, electric heating systems.

-What should I do about materials that have not been water-soaked?
+Materials that have not been water-soaked